+Arizona law prohibits cruelty towards animals.
+However, the ways in which Animal Cruelty can be prosecuted are varied and you can quickly find yourself on the wrong side of an arrest for what you thought was perfectly valid behavior.
 A person can commit the offense of cruelty to animals in many ways.
 However, the law explicitly includes if a person “Intentionally, knowingly or recklessly leaves an animal unattended and confined in a motor vehicle and physical injury to or death of the animal is likely to result.”
 This means that no actual ham need occur to the animal for you to be charged with this crime.
 It only need be likely that injury or death may occur to the animal.
-This also means that you can be charged with animal cruelty for accidently leaving you animal in unattended in your vehicle if physical injury or death is likely to occur as a result.
+This also means that you can be charged with animal cruelty for accidentally leaving your animal unattended in your vehicle if physical injury or death is likely to occur as a result.

-The law allows animal control or other safety officers to use force to rescue an animal from a confined vehicle if the officer makes a determination that the animal is in danger of physical injury or death.
+The law allows animal control or other safety officers to use force to rescue an animal from a confined vehicle if the officer decides that the animal is in danger of physical injury or death.

 If you find yourself charged with cruelty to animals, you could face substantial penalties and have a criminal record stain your reputation.
 If you are facing animal cruelty charges, it is important to retain professional and experienced defense counsel as soon as possible.
-Contact AZ Defenders right away to schedule a free consultation and discuss your options and defense.
+Contact AZ Defenders at 480-456-6400 or online right away to schedule a free consultation and discuss your options and defense.